Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Missouri Stats and Trends

-- Missouri's games this season have eclipsed the over/under six times in eight opportunities (75%).
+- Missouri's games this season have eclipsed the over/under in 75% of its opportunities (six times in eight games with a set point total).

-- When Missouri puts up more than 6.6 points, it is 0-8 against the spread and 4-4 overall.
+- Missouri is 0-8 against the spread and 4-4 overall in games when it scores more than 6.6 points.

-- When Missouri piles up over 227.4 yards, the team is 0-8 against the spread and 4-4 overall.
+- In games that Missouri picks up more than 227.4 yards, the team is 0-8 against the spread and 4-4 overall.

-- The Tigers have turned the ball over eight times, five fewer times than the Bulldogs have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.